 EPA will clean up OU2 in phases over an estimated five to seven year time frame due to the very large scope of the project.
 In April 2012, EPA began the first phase of the OU2 cleanup.
 By early November 2012, contaminated soil from approximately 469 residential properties had been excavated and disposed of off site.
 By the end of 2013, an additional 230 properties had been cleaned up.

 The combined cleanups from 2007 to date have resulted in lead- and/or arsenic-contaminated soil being removed from over 1,000 residential properties in Evansville.
-EPA will conduct further cleanup work at the Jacobsville site from January through November 2014 and is planning additional cleanup efforts for 2015 to 2019.
+Currently, EPA is continuing cleanup work at the Jacobsville site through November 2014 and is planning additional cleanup efforts for 2015 to 2019.

 Cleanup of 263 homes in OU1 was completed in October 2010.
 Ratings from residents on evaluation forms averaged 9.4 out of 10.
 Some of the comments by residents on the evaluation forms included: "We appreciate the precise manner they used when working on our property"; "I can't say enough good things about the entire crew"; "very good and hard workers"; "polite and professional"; "The crew were amazing in every way"; "Thanks for a great job and a great crew"; and "They were the most efficient group of contractors I've ever met."
 During the 2012 cleanup, ratings from residents remained high at 9.1 out of 10.